INVESTIGATIVE REPORT

 If you know your attendance at a protest can be correlated with your vehicle's arrival and departure times... will you still go?

-The campus transforms from a "sanctuary of learning" into a "managed risk environment."
+Administrators rebrand a "sanctuary of learning" as a "managed risk environment."

-"Happy Valley" has become a monitored node in a national network.
+"Happy Valley" is now a monitored node in a national network.

-Based on forensic analysis of public records from:
+This investigation is based on analysis of public records from: